vipincodings/vipincodings/README.md

 - 👋 Hi, I’m @vipincodings(Vipin Bhaskar)
-- 👀 I’m interested in ML, Devops, Linux, IoT etc.
+- 👀 I’m interested in Devops, Web Development.
-- 🌱 I’m currently intrested in learning of  Devops,IoT, Cloud techology
+- 🌱 I’m currently intrested in learning of  Devops.
 - 💞️ I’m looking to learn new technologies
 - 📫 How to reach me https://twitter.com/CodingsVipin